CSUChico-CSCI221/CSCI540-MallocLab/README.md

 Any clarifications and revisions to the assignment will be posted on the course Piazza discussion board.

 ## Hand Out Instructions
-Download the *malloclab-handout.tar* file.
-Start by cloning the malloc assignment to a directory in which you plan to do your work.
+Start by cloning the malloc assignment to a directory in which you plan to do your work, **do not fork this repo**.
 This will cause a number of files to be downloaded into the directory.
 The only file you will be modifying and handing in is *mm.c* file.
 The *mdriver.c* program is a driver program that allows you to evaluate the performance of your solution.
 Use the command *make* to generate the driver code and run it with the command *./mdriver -V*.
 (The *-V* flag displays helpful summary information.)

 Looking at the file *mm.c* you’ll notice a C structure team into which you should insert the requested identifying information about yourself.
 Do this right away so you don’t forget.